naveenharry03/Portfolio/index.md

 <br>
 ### Enhancing Smart TV Experience with Gesture Recognition Using Neural Networks

-Developed a gesture recognition feature for smart TVs, aiming to enhance user experience.
+<p style="text-align: justify;">Developed a gesture recognition feature for smart TVs, aiming to enhance user experience.
 Users can control their TVs through hand gestures, eliminating the need for a remote control.
 By recognizing gestures like thumbs up for volume and left swipe for rewind, the TV responds which are continuously monitored by the TV's webcam , making home entertainment more enjoyable.
 This is performed using 2 architectures CNN + RNN and 3D Convolutional Networks, to optimize gesture recognition.
-This research aims to redefine how users interact with their smart TVs, offering a seamless and intuitive experience.
+This research aims to redefine how users interact with their smart TVs, offering a seamless and intuitive experience.</p>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/naveenharry03/Gesture-Recognition-Project)